mmalenta/docker_tutorial/README.md

 but can also negatively affect your Docker image development and deployment if not taken care of properly.

-As described above, after specifying the build context as part of our `docker build` command, all the files and directories and made available for the build process.
+As described above, after specifying the build context as part of our `docker image build` command, all the files and directories and made available for the build process.
 That is what the `Sending build context to Docker daemon  88.58kB` from the build progress output means.

-As Docker has to scan for all the files present in the specified context and send them to the deamon for processing, the size of your context can have an impact on the execution time of your `docker build` command.
+As Docker has to scan for all the files present in the specified context and send them to the deamon for processing, the size of your context can have an impact on the execution time of your `docker image build` command.

 We can run a relatively simple test to get a better idea on the negative effect of increasing build context size.
 First, remove the image we built in